kensanata/just-halberds/Halberts.md

    you, but your screams are not for the faint of heart.

 > Example: Alex rolls 4+0 and Adalric does not suffer
-> a stroke of fate.
+> a twist of fate.
 Adalric is now 20 years old.
 The
 > aging table does not have to be rolled yet.

 ## Rapscallion Career